CircusBirkus/Recipies/recipes.md

 4. Bake for 20-25 minutes or until lightly browned and bubbly.
 5. Serve hot with tortilla chips, pita chips, or crackers.

+### Whole Raw Cow

+Ingredients:
+- Whole cow carcass which is roughly 700 000 calories.

+Instructions:
+- Serve on a mahogany platter

 ### Bruschetta

 Ingredients: